sick during camping

 Always think of the most important medication and also of the possibility to make an emergency call (mobile phone + power bank, radio, signal gun, etc.).

-Also Very Interesting: Water Conservation When Camping
+Also Very Interesting: Behavior During A Thunderstorm When Camping

 For longer hikes in remote places, you should always have an emergency shelter and emergency sleeping bag with you so that you can lie down and rest in emergency situations.